CareerFoundry/guides/upgrade_rails_4_to_5.md

 end
 ```

+## Contribute to this document

->This doc is work in progress.
+This doc is work in progress.
 At CF we are still testing all the changes and stability of Rails 5 ourselves.
 Don't make these changes on a production app without talking to your tutor or mentor first!
+If you notice anything that's missing or should be changed, feel free to submit a pull request or report an issue